-- Introduction of revision techniques (for ideas and content generation)
+- Revision techniques (for ideas and content generation)

 Follow these four steps each time your child moves up one rung of the natural stages of growth in writing ladder.
 If you take seriously the period of written exploration, teaching the format that follows will be a breeze.
 Skip it, and you risk introducing writer’s block at that new developmental stage.

-UPDATED: Here’s a Periscope talk I recently did about The Writing Spiral!
+UPDATED: Here’s a talk I did about The Writing Spiral!